chochain/tensorForth/README.md

 ## tensorForth - eForth does tensor calculus, implemented in CUDA.
-* Forth VMs that support tensor calculus and dynamic parallelism
+* Forth VM that supports tensor calculus and dynamic parallelism

 ### Status
 * float  - Alpha